This Privacy Statement was last updated on December 14, 2021.

 In addition, we are not responsible for the information collection, use, disclosure or security policies or practices of other organizations, such as Facebook, Apple, Google, Microsoft, RIM or any other app developer, social media platform provider, operating system provider, wireless service provider or device manufacturer, including with respect to any Personal Information you disclose to other organizations through or in connection with our Social Media Pages.

 The Services are not directed to individuals under the age of sixteen (16).
-If you are under the age of 16 please do not provide your information to use via the Services.
+If you are under the age of 16 please do not provide your information to use via the Activities.

 JURISDICTION AND CROSS-BORDER TRANSFER

 Your Personal Information may be stored and processed in any country where we have facilities or in which we engage service providers, and by using the Services you understand that your information will be transferred to countries outside of your country of residence, including the United States, which may have data protection rules that are different from those of your country.
 In certain circumstances, courts, law enforcement agencies, regulatory agencies or security authorities in those other countries may be entitled to access your Personal Information.